Explore our portfolio

 Domain:

-The defence sector owns and controls a significant estate (2% of all land in the UK) and so it has a role to play in the conservation and custodianship of nature.
-Storing information on the legal status, ecology and natural characteristics of land is particularly important when land is considered for development or sale.
+The defence sector owns and controls a significant estate (2% of all land in the UK), so has a role to play in nature conservation and custodianship.
+Storing information on the legal status, ecology and natural characteristics of land is particularly important when it is considered for development or sale.

 Domain:

-Military bases are homes for soldiers, sailors, aviators and their families through the year.
-High quality accommodation is important for their health and wellbeing as well as being a secure and safe place to live.
+Military bases are homes for soldiers, sailors, aviators and their families.
+High quality accommodation is important for their health and wellbeing, as well as being a secure and safe place to live.
 Modular designs can provide cost-effective construction and economies of scale, while being easy to maintain and adapt for future needs.

-We can help with:Case study: Wildcat Infrastructure at RNAS Yeovilton
+We can help with:Case study: Project Winfra (Wildcat Infrastructure) at RNAS Yeovilton

 Domain:

-We can help with:Case study: RAF Akrotiri, Cyprus – Passenger and Freight
+We can help with:Case study: RAF Akrotiri, Cyprus – passenger and freight handling facilities

 Domain:

-Regular maintenance for vehicles, ships and aircraft alike requires accessible, secure facilities and workshops that are appropriately sized; fire safety, ventilation and temperature control are important considerations.
-For newly developed equipment, maintenance infrastructure should ideally be developed alongside the equipment programme.
+Regular maintenance for vehicles, ships and aircraft requires accessible, secure facilities and appropriately sized workshops that incorporate fire safety, ventilation and temperature control.
+Maintenance infrastructure should ideally be developed alongside equipment programmes to accommodate any newly developed equipment.

 Case study: Leuchars Station Army Basing Programme Phase 5